cisco-open/ndfc-roles/issues_1.md

-The following example playbook fails (as do similar tasks in other playbooks).
+The following example playbook fails when using cisco.dcnm version 2.4.0 (as do similar tasks in other playbooks).

 ```yaml
 - hosts: ndfc